-- 1. Once the auxiliaries have been adjusted, move the isolation switch handle to the ON position. - Connect a conductivity measuring device across the closed auxiliary contacts. - 3.
-Slowly move the isolation switch handle towards the OFF position and observe the point at which the movable isolation switch blades separate from the incoming line stabs.
-The auxiliary contacts must change state from the closed to open position before the isolation switch blades lose contact with the incoming line stabs.
+- 1. Once the auxiliaries have been adjusted, move the isolation switch handle to the ON position. - 2.
+Connect a device to indicate continuity across the closed auxiliary contacts. - 3.
+Slowly move the isolation switch handle towards the OFF position and observe the point at which the movable isolation switch blades separate from the incoming line stabs. - 4.
+If the auxiliaries do not change state before the isolation switch opens, repeat the auxiliary contacts adjustment procedure (refer to Auxiliary Contacts Inspection and Replacement on page 65).

+ATTENTION: The auxiliary contacts must change state from the closed to open position before the isolation switch blades lose contact with the incoming line stabs.
 This prevents the isolation switch from being opened while the unit is energized and under load conditions.

-ATTENTION: The auxiliary contacts must be properly adjusted to avoid opening the isolation switch under load conditions.
-Improper adjustment may result in damage to the equipment and/or severe burns, injury or death to personnel.
+Failure to correctly set the auxiliary contacts may result in serious damage to the controller and/or injury to personnel.